addyosmani/backbone-fundamentals/README.md

 Depending on the implementation, MVP may be more easy to automatically unit test than MVC.
 The reason often cited for this is that the presenter can be used as a complete mock of the user-interface and so it can be unit tested independent of other components.
 In my experience this really depends on the languages you are implementing MVP in (there's quite a difference between opting for MVP for a JavaScript project over one for say, ASP.net).

-At the end of the day, the underlying concerns you may have with MVC will likely hold true for MVP given that the differences between them are mainly semantic.
+At the end of the day, the benefits of MVC and MVP are similar, and their differences mostly semantic.
 As long as you are cleanly separating concerns into models, views and controllers (or presenters) you should be achieving most of the same benefits regardless of the pattern you opt for.

 ##MVC, MVP and Backbone.js

-There are very few, if any architectural JavaScript frameworks that claim to implement the MVC or MVC patterns in their classical form as many JavaScript developers don't view MVC and MVP as being mutually exclusive (we are actually more likely to see MVP strictly implemented when looking at web frameworks such as ASP.net or GWT).
+There are very few, if any, architectural JavaScript frameworks that claim to implement the MVC or MVC patterns in their classical form.
+(MVP is strictly implemented in web frameworks like ASP.net or GWT.)
 This is because it's possible to have additional presenter/view logic in your application and yet still consider it a flavor of MVC.

-Backbone contributor [Irene Ros](http://ireneros.com/) subscribes to this way of thinking as when she separates views out into their own distinct components, she needs something to actually assemble them for her.
+Backbone contributor [Irene Ros](http://ireneros.com/) subscribes to this way of thinking as when she separates Backbone views out into their own distinct components, she needs something to actually assemble them for her.
 This could either be a controller route (such as a ```Backbone.Router```, covered later in the book) or a callback in response to data being fetched.

 That said, some developers do however feel that Backbone.js better fits the description of MVP than it does MVC .
 Their view is that: